 Hanging out around the lake, to me, is luxurious enough, and we got to stay at the Lodge overnight.
 The Lodge guest room is small and somewhat outdated.
 I wish the management can make some effort to upgrade the facility, but I also understand it is a national park and I should expect less from a non-private organization.

 The lake is so peaceful, and the blue water can melt your heart.
 I wanted to embrace the lake with a panorama shot, but my anchored ground is not ideal for what I had in mind.
 I would get a really boring shot if my friend Ed did not show up in the picture.
 He is a seasoned photographer and perfectly fits the scene with a story.

-Fortunately, we at least enjoyed an excellent dinner at the dining room, the juicy rib eye steak, fresh salad and the delicious desert.
+Fortunately, we at least enjoyed an excellent dinner in the dining room, the juicy rib-eye steak, fresh salad, and the delicious dessert.
 Watching the sunset from inside the room right above the lake is enchanting.
-The gradual lumination of the sunlight cast on the lake and created the constant change of the scenes.
+The gradual lumination of the sunlight cast on the lake created the constant change in the scenes.
 The absolute tranquility can actually take you into an out-of-the-world state of mind.
 The experience is well worth it.